-CONFLAGRATION ON THE NORTH SHORE.— Since Wednesday last, raging and wide-spreading fires, caused by the prevailing hot -winds, and tho unusual beat and dryness of tho weather, have destroyed property of considerable value on the North Shore; and it is feared that the lives of two persons (known as John the Frenchman and Joseph Curran) have also been sacrificed.
-At the time of our going to press, the casualties, as far as could be ascertained, were as follows:-Mr. Cook's promises, Lane Cove, have been burned, mid two of his horses destroyed.
+CONFLAGRATION ON THE NORTH SHORE.— Since Wednesday last, raging and wide-spreading fires, caused by the prevailing hot winds, and the unusual heat and dryness of the weather, have destroyed property of considerable value on the North Shore; and it is feared that the lives of two persons (known as John the Frenchman and Joseph Curran) have also been sacrificed.
+At the time of our going to press, the casualties, as far as could be ascertained, were as follows:- Mr. Cook's premises, Lane Cove, have been burned, and two of his horses destroyed.
 Mr. Archbold's premises, furniture, ... feet of sawn timber, and twelve tons of hay, burned.
 Mr. Simpson's orchard and fencing: Mr. Clarke's hut and furniture: John Macmillan's orchard and fencing; Mr. Lyon's hut and furniture : Mr. Murphy's two houses and furniture ; Mr. Ross Donnelly's outhouses ; F. M'Cudden's house and furniture; all entirely destroyed.
 The premises of Colonel Harney, Mr. Derry, Mr. Stirling, and Mr. Bloxsome, have been partially damaged, and almost all the fencing burned.
 It is to be feared, that no chance of arresting the progress of the main current of the fire presents itself until it reaches the basin of Pittwater.
 We regret to state that among the sufferers are several who, with their families, are plunged into utter destitution by this visitation; but we sincerely hope that the sympathy of the public, if appealed to, will assist in relieving their calamities to some extent.
 It is perhaps useless now to express surprise at the absence of all precautions against the attack of a foe whoso progress it is so difficult to arrest when once he commences his march of devastation.
 Here we find valuable plantations entirely unprotected, when by a little labor and outlay in clearing the grass and brushwood, the ruinous consequences we are recording might have been considerably modified if not entirely prevented.
 Intelligence has also been received that the bush between Wollongong and Kiama was one entire mass of flame.
 Communication-between the two localities was wholly impossible.
 LOCAL INTELLIGENCE.
 (1850, January 12).
 Bell’s Life in Sydney and Sporting Reviewer (NSW : 1845 - 1860), , p.
 2. Retrieved from http://nla.gov.au/nla.news-article59770026

 Australian International Exhibition, Sydney, 1879-1880 at the Garden Palace.
 Image No.: H24950, courtesy State Library of Victoria.